 When YOU meet someone and fall in love again, your relationship will have started off without dishonesty, and without having hurt anyone.
 It’s a beautiful beginning, not a tainted, scummy one.

-All each of them knows is that their new partner was willing to hurt someone badly, didn’t put the kids first, and only thought of themselves.
+All each of them knows is that their new partner was willing to hurt someone badly, didn’t put the children first, and only thought of themselves.
 That doesn’t sound very blissful to me.

 Like this post?
 Check out, “9 Signs of a Healthy Romantic Relationship”